OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The puma was the symbol of power and strength and was also the symbol of life on Earth.
-It was important to show qualities of the puma in this lifetime, as it was considered the greatest predator and something to emulate.
-Because of this, the Incas designed Cusco in the shape of a puma.
-Take a look at any Cusco map and you can see a primitive puma with Saqsayhuaman as the head.
+The puma was the symbol of power and strength, and of life on Earth.
+The Incas considered it important to replicate puma-like qualities, as the animal was considered the greatest predator and something to emulate.
+So revered was the puma, it’s said the Incas designed the city of Cusco in the shape of one.

-The snake represents the underworld, which, in Inca traditions, has different connotations than Christianity.
-Rather than representing hell or being a sign of eternal punishment and temptations, the snake represented the beginning of new life.
-In the Inca mythology, the snake is also believed to represent wisdom and knowledge.
+Finally, the snake represents the underworld and the beginning of new life.
+In Inca mythology, the snake is also believed to represent wisdom and knowledge.